sblin/xld-demo-ansible/README.md

 # **Digital.ai Deploy demo with Ansible**

-This a demo setup to demonstrate two simple uses cases of using Ansible with Digital.ai Deploy.
+This is a demo setup to demonstrate two simple uses cases of using Ansible with Digital.ai Deploy.

 There are two demonstrations:
 1. Demo Local demonstrates how to use an existing Ansible machine (the Ansible Controller) to configure a Tomcat server on two existing machines (the Target Machines)